MoonHighway/rsc/README.md

 # React Server Components

-This is a repo of materials for the one hour React Server Components workshop taught by [Moon Highway](https://moonhighway.com).
+This is a repo of materials for the React Server Components workshop taught by [Moon Highway](https://moonhighway.com).

 ## Instructor Info